mjgcv22/FirstRepo/README.md

 ## Instructions

-Run it using nodemon or node server.js or npm start. npm install might need to be run depending on the specification.
+Run it using node server.js or npm start. npm install command might need to be run depending on the specification.
 The website will launch on localhost:port on whatever port is defined in server.js